Akhostik/Stylist-booking-app/README.md

-# flutter_app5
+# Stylist Booking App

-A new Flutter application.
+A new Flutter application that helps you connect with hairstylists,makeup artists, fashion designers etc. It also gives you a wide number of options to choose your desired style

 ## Getting Started